 As we age, our metabolism tends to slow down.
 Metabolism refers to the chemical processes that occur within our bodies to convert food into energy.
 This decrease in metabolic rate leads to a decrease in the number of calories burned at rest.
 The decline in metabolism can be attributed to a combination of factors, including muscle loss, hormonal changes, and a decrease in physical activity levels.

-See also How many calories are in a basic blt sandwich
+See also How many calories in a 16 inch cheese pizza

 Muscle Mass and Resting Calorie Burn